Typical orbits of quadratic polynomials with a neutral fixed point: non-Brjuno type: Introduction

-An immediate corollary of the above theorem is the following \begin{corrD} There exists a constant $N$ such that almost every point in the Julia set of $P_\alf$ with a non-Brjuno $\alf\in \irr$ is non-recurrent.
-In particular, there is no finite absolutely continuous invariant measure on the Julia set. \end{corrD}
+By a general result, the orbit of almost every point in the Julia set accumulates on a subset of the post-critical set \cite{Su83,Ly83b}.
+Thus, Theorem~\ref{pc-area} allows us to obtain the following.

-By controlling the \textit{changes of coordinates} between different levels of renormalizations, we show that the orbit of the critical value forms $\eps$-chains in the post-critical set.
-This implies the following. \begin{thmE} There exists a constant $N$ such that for every $\alf\in\irr$ the post-critical set of $P_\alf$ is connected. \footnote{In a private communication, S.~Zakeri, based on the theory of hedgehogs introduced by P{\'e}rez-Marco, proved the connectivity of the post-critical set of all quadratic polynomials with an irrationally neutral fixed point.} \end{thmE}
+\begin{cor} For all $\alf\in\irr$ with $\mathcal{B}(\alpha)=\infty$, the orbit of Lebesgue almost every point in the Julia set of $P_\alf$ is \text{non-recurrent}.
+In particular, there is no absolutely continuous invariant probability on the Julia set of $P_\alf$. \end{cor}